abir045/library-management-system-client/README.md

 ## Purpose

 - In this website users can browse through collection of books, they can borrow a book for reading, they can return the book after reading.
-A user can also add a book.
+A user can also add a book and update a book.

 ## Live URL